Alejo-digilytics/NER_with_preprocess/README.md

 The BERT-like model must be added in the folder models containing the following files:

     1. config.json: the model's configuration
-    2. pytorch_model.bin: weights of the model 3.special_tokens.json: Not mandatory, since it is created alongthe process if there is a vocab.txt file
+    2. pytorch_model.bin: weights of the model 3.special_tokens.json: Not mandatory, since it is created along the process if there is a vocab.txt file
     3. vocab.txt: vocabulary of the model in a column with rows number the id of the model